damianfoxart/commonground/docs/structure.md

 **\# Common Ground Design Structure**

 **\## \1.
 Core Game Loop\**
 **What the player does repeatedly**

 1.1 Player Objectives (Short-term, Mid-term, Long-term)
-1.2 Primary Player Actions (Explore, Restore, Build, Recruit, Defend, Manage)
+1.2 Primary Player Actions (Explore, Restore, Build, Recruit, Manage, Challenge)
 1.3 Failure States and Recovery
 1.4 Win / Completion Conditions
 1.5 Session Flow (What a typical 30–60 minute play session looks like)

 **\## \2.
 Player Control and Navigation\**
 **How the player moves and interacts with the world**

 2.1 Player Movement (Traversal, speed, terrain effects)